ABC News' Michael Falcone and Shushannah Walshe report:

 This first wave of issues is likely to focus on an agenda that includes anti-abortion and faith and family causes.

-Though Mitt Romney is now at the helm of the Republican Party as its presumptive presidential nominee, it stands to reason that Santorum can still remain relevant as a de facto leader of social conservatives.
+Though Mitt Romney is now at the helm of the Republican Party as its presumptive presidential nominee, Santorum can still remain relevant as a de facto leader of social conservatives.

 The announcement could come during Santorum's morning speech at the Conservative Political Action Conference in Chicago.
 Friday will be a busy day for the former Pennsylvania senator.
 He is also headlining a fundraiser in Dallas for the Tea Party candidate in the Texas Senate race, Ted Cruz.